fsbolero/Template/README.md

         If `false`, the solution only contains the `Client` project that is compiled to WebAssembly.

-        This is ignored if `minimal=false`, because the full-fledged project needs the server side for remoting.

     * `--razor`, `-r`:

         If `true` (the default if `server=true`), the server-side project includes a Razor page that can be configured to serve the application as client-side or server-side Blazor ([learn about the difference](https://docs.microsoft.com/en-us/aspnet/core/blazor/hosting-models?view=aspnetcore-3.0)).
 When the application is in Development environment, both modes are available by passing `?server=true` or `false` in the URL.